 The coding assignment for this lesson is in three parts.
 Here are some instructions for completing the assignment.

-An employee of the Texas Department of Transportation by the last name of Bardash has published a vector tile basemap for Texas as a service through ArcGIS Online.
+The Texas Department of Transportation has published a vector tile basemap for Texas as a service through ArcGIS Online under the username TPP_GIS.
 Find this service and create an app that displays its data in a 3D scene, zoomed in to the City of Houston.

 Hint: You can narrow down your search in ArcGIS Online to different content types like Maps, Layers, Scenes, etc. Some content types are broken into sub-categories as well.
 Use the ability to search by content type along with appropriate search terms to identify the correct service.
 (Make sure you're not searching only the Penn State group content!)